breck7/space/readme.md

 Uses
 ----

-Space is a great alternative language wherever XML or JSON is currently used.
+Space is a great encoding anytime you have objects that you want to be human readable and writeable.

+Pretty much anywhere JSON or XML is currently used, Space may be helpful.

 Release Schedule
 ----------------